Elhuyar/wikispeech_compose/docker/README.md

    `$ cd wikispeech_compose/docker`
    `docker$ cp TEMPLATE.env .env`

-   Edit the variables in the `.env` file to match your system settings.
+   Edit the variables in the `.env` file to match your desired settings.

 3. Run wikispeech